John Krol: Philadelphia

 Following the death of Cardinal John Francis O'Hara, Krol was appointed the sixth Archbishop of Philadelphia by Pope John XXIII on February 11, 1961.
 His installation took place at the Cathedral of SS.
 Peter and Paul on March 22 of that year.
 He was the first Polish American to become an archbishop, and, at age 50, was the youngest Catholic archbishop in the country at the time.
 In his first sermon as archbishop, Krol spoke of the need for civic dedication and virtue, saying, "I am conscious, too, of our beloved country, the bold idealism that inspired it, the courage that gave it birth.
 May God grant that our prayers, the moral integrity of our lives, the clarity of our teaching, and the sincerity of our patriotism help increase the spiritual resources without which no nation can survive."

 Krol attended all four sessions of the Second Vatican Council between 1962 and 1965.
-During the Council, he served as one of six permanent undersecretaries, with responsibility for keeping a record of votes and distributing, collecting and tabulating ballots.
+During the council, he served as one of six permanent undersecretaries, with responsibility for keeping a record of votes and distributing, collecting and tabulating ballots.
 He also served as a member of the central coordinating committee.
 Like Pope Paul VI, he was more liberal in social principles but sternly conservative in those of doctrine and church government.
 He condemned arms races and abortion, but supported clerical celibacy and disarmament.

 He was created Cardinal-Priest of S. Maria della Mercede e Sant'Adriano a Villa Albani by Paul VI on June 26, 1967, during the same consistory that elevated Archbishop Karol Wojtyła of Kraków, Poland.
 Both were cardinal electors in the conclaves of August and October 1978.
 Wojtyła became Pope John Paul II in the latter conclave, and Krol served as one of his closest advisors.

+After the first meeting between Church and Freemasonry which had been held on 11 April 1969 at the convent of the Divine Master in Ariccia, he was the protagonist of a series of public handshakes between high prelates of the Roman Catholic Church and the heads of Freemasonry.

 During the 1960s and 1970s, Krol governed the Archdiocese of Philadelphia through an era where the population shifted to the suburbs.
 Krol campaigned for the canonization of Katharine Drexel, and was present at the canonization of his Czech-born predecessor in Philadelphia, Bishop John Neumann.
 He made a celebrated pilgrimage to Poland in 1972, and served as President of the United States Conference of Catholic Bishops from 1971 to 1974.
 On April 5, 1970, he led prayer services at the White House for President Richard Nixon and the Johnson and Bush families; in addition to Nixon the former President Lyndon B. Johnson and the future Presidents George H. W. Bush and George W. Bush were in attendance.
 In 1985, Krol baptized Polish United Workers' Party defector Romuald Spasowski.